 I just hope that this stainless steel work of industrial art doesn't disintegrate in a few years. (posted 6/26/17, permalink)

 Happy Birthday, Joe!
-My son and namesake will turn 50 years-old tomorrow.
+My son and namesake will turn 50 years-old on June 27, 2017.
 I'm happy for him, because he has accomplished much in his life so far, has been married for 28 years and has a fine son of his own.